robertpharries/Dota2Web/README.md

 The site uses Angular tools, such as Route for routing subviews into the search page, and Materials for the Toolbar/Buttons used in the app.

+Relies on the DotaApiManage repo to retrieve match information.